 If you don’t follow up on the results from the employee experience survey, the team will start to wonder why.
-Always communicate if you’re going to do something, and if there are some insights you can’t take action on, explain why.
+Always communicate if you’re going to do something.
+As well as explaining why you cannot action on some insight.
 If a survey showed that the company’s sales target demands are too high, you should look into that and open up for discussion in the team.
 Make the employees feel seen and heard, and you will start seeing change and long-term get a higher level of employee satisfaction and thus keep employee turnover low.

 Make things start happening needs dedication

 “There’s no solution that suits every company.
 Every solution is unique, as the company itself,” says Alexandra.
 “If you really want things to start happening, you should put in the time and effort to do this.”